mariobgsp/python-automation/flash_bot/README.md

 * Loads you into the product and click the buy out button for you, yeah you like a king huh
 * It's not including clicking on checkout button, coz you wouldn't need that, i mean you should do it manually
 * and you finish all the rest
-(dev suggestions: you should turn off OTP login things to get this BOT works smoothly, but you can set the ```time.sleep()``` in line 41 into the time you need to input and then it loads back, yeah just like that.
+(dev suggestions: you should turn off OTP login things to get this BOT works smoothly, but you can set the ```time.sleep()``` in line 51 into the time you need to input and then it loads your product by it self, yeah just like that.

 ### Pros and Cons
 the pros is: